nathamanath/blog/articles/pi-dlna-server.md

 </figure>

-After a quick test the performance is plenty good enough, better than I had expected infact!
+After a quick test the performance is plenty good enough, better than I had expected in fact!
 And apart from a few hardware setbacks getting started, this was a quick and easy project.

 #### Next steps: